Alephbet/alephbet/README.md

 ## Quick Start

 * Make sure your Google Universal analytics is set up.
-* Include `alephbet.min.js` in the head section of your HTML.
+* [Download](https://github.com/gingerlime/alephbet/releases/latest) and include `alephbet.min.js` in the head section of your HTML.
 * Create an experiment:

 ```javacript